a-t-h-i/Openweather-CLI/README.md

 # Openweather-CLI
-Just a very simple weather program made with Python, it get the lates weather data for any given city on earth (Sorry aliens, earth only :P).
+Just a very simple weather program made with Python, it get the lates weather data for any given city on Earth (Sorry aliens, Earth only :P).

 First clone the project: `git@github.com:a-t-h-i/Openweather-CLI.git`